Menu

 At Manor Leas Infant School the children develop a love of the past right from the Early Years Foundation Stage.
 Children learn about important historical figures and events through books, photos and other people's experiences, understanding that some things have changed and some have stayed the same.

 During Year One, children develop their ability to order chronologically and compare objects from the present and past.
 They learn about how they have changed in their lives so far, as well as how toys have developed over the years.
-Children also learn about important historical events and figures such as the Gunpowder Plot and Sacagawea, developing key skills such as sequencing events correctly, asking questions and using sources of information to answer them.
+Children also learn about important historical events and figures such as the Gunpowder Plot and Ernest Shackleton, developing key skills such as sequencing events correctly, asking questions and using sources of information to answer them.

-Children also investigate famous events, including the Great Fire of London.
+In Year Two, children investigate famous events, including the Great Fire of London.
 They investigate where the fire started and suggest reasons why it spread.
 Through the topic children have the opportunity to create timelines, make collage Stuart houses and make mind maps demonstrating their knowledge.
 Children also learn about events in their own locality, such as events at Lincoln Castle.
+Children investigate famous people, such as Samuel Pepys, comparing different versions of past events, creating timelines and evaluating evidence from the past.

 Top